francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_collaborator.md

 select
   distinct(c.email) as email
 from
-  scalingo_collaborators as c
+  scalingo_collaborator as c
 inner join
-  scalingo_apps as a
+  scalingo_app as a
 on a.name = c.app_name
 ```